 - Outpatient rotations and a continuity clinic including:

-Electives will be available depending upon one’s interest, but are designed to provide clinical experience in the areas of:
+Electives will be available depending upon each fellow’s interest and are designed to provide clinical experience in the areas of:

-A rigorous core didactic curriculum will be part of the weekly schedule.
-In addition, a one-month elective in research will be available to all fellows.
+A rigorous core didactic curriculum is part of the weekly schedule.
+In addition, a one-month elective in research is available to all fellows.

 - Pennsylvania Psychiatric Institute

-- Pennsylvania Psychiatric Institute – Opioid Treatment Clinic – 36 weeks (144 hours over 36 weeks)
+- Pennsylvania Psychiatric Institute – Opioid Treatment Clinic – 36 weeks (144 hours)

 - Lebanon VA Medical Center

-- Mental Health Residential Rehabilitation Treatment Program – 8 weeks (192 hours over 8 weeks)
+- Mental Health Residential Rehabilitation Treatment Program – eight weeks (192 hours)